 The Political Theory Research Group supports individual and collaborative research projects in key areas of contemporary political theory.
-Based in Politics and International Relations, our academic staff and postgraduates engage with others across the university who share interests in legal, moral and social philosophy.
+Our academic staff and postgraduates engage with others across the University who share interests in legal, moral and social theory.

 We welcome inquiries from prospective postgraduate students, postdoctoral and visiting fellows, and anyone interested in learning more about our research.

 At our weekly research seminar we discuss pre-circulated papers by members and visiting speakers (who, in recent years, have included Amy Allen, Gurminder Bhambra, Simone Chambers, Sally Haslanger, Simon Caney, John Dryzek, Katrin Flikschuh, David Luban, Judith Lichtenberg, Susan Mendus, Henry Shue, and Adam Swift).